- Research discovers that young men are more likely to believe COVID myths

-The London Bridge attacker was recently released from prison on terrorism-related charges.
+The suspect in the Reading attack was recently interviewed by the authorities over terrorism-related suspicions.
 Sadly, this is the reality of the situation, one that is oft-repeated.

 In recent years, following bloody terrorist attacks in Europe, the United States and Australia, we frequently hear that “the perpetrator was known to the authorities”.